NorSC/supervisor-search/_supervisors/ian-watson.md

 office_hours: >

   “I will be available in my office on Tuesday  10:00 -11:00 and on Friday 10:30-11:30.
 You can also contact me via email to arrange an appointment outside these times."

+  My office is on the top floor of the CIS Building, room 305.
 research_group: Digital Learning Laboratory
 research_themes:
   - Information Science